Chamba, Himachal Pradesh: Modern history

 In 1845, the Sikh army invaded the British territory.
 The result was disastrous, with the British defeating the army, leaving Chamba in a poor position.
 Wazir Bagha of Chamba was important in negotiations in its aftermath, and the Rajas of Chamba, on the advice of Bagha, agreed to the British suzerainty as part of Jammu and Kashmir in favour of an annuity of Rs 12,000.
 The Treaty of Lahore was signed in 1846, in which the Rajas agreed to cede the territory of Chamba district.
-From then on, relations with the British were cordial, and all of the Rajas of Chamba under the British rule, Sri Singh, Gopal Singh, Sham Singh, Bhuri Singh, Ram Singh, and Laxman Singh, were on good terms with the British army officers.
+From then on, relations with the British were cordial, and all of the Rajas of Chamba under British rule, Sri Singh, Gopal Singh, Sham Singh, Bhuri Singh, Ram Singh, and Laxman Singh, were on good terms with the British army officers.

 Many progressive reforms and developments were made in Chamba under the British.
-In 1863, the first Post office was established in Chamba and a daily mail service and a primary school.
+In 1863, the first post office was established in Chamba as well as a daily mail service and a primary school.
 In December 1866, a hospital was opened by Doctor Elmslie of the Kashmir Medical Mission.
 In the late 1860s two new roads to Dalhousie via Kolri and Khajiar were built.
 Gopal Singh, who ruled from 1870 to 1873, after abdicating, was responsible for building the grand Jandarighat Palace as his summer residence.

-After India becoming an independent nation in August 1947, the princely state of Chamba finally merged with India on 15 April 1948 along with the other princedoms of Mandi-Suket State, Sirmour State and all of those in the Shimla hills.
+After India became an independent nation in August 1947, the princely state of Chamba finally merged with India on 15 April 1948 along with the other princedoms of Mandi-Suket State, Sirmour State and all of those in the Shimla hills.